 The classic types of medical equipment to which Medicare gives coverage are things like wheelchairs, crutches and walkers, which are seen as medically necessary.

-Original Medicare Part B coverage typically extends to 80 % of the cost of any durable medical equipment and you will have to pay your co-payment of 20%, and, if it applies, your deductible.
+Original Medicare Part B coverage typically extends to 80 % of the Medicare-approved cost of any durable medical equipment, and you will have to pay your co-insurance payment of 20%, and, if it applies, your deductible.

 What Original Medicare Part B doesn’t give coverage to, are what it calls “comfort or convenience items“, things such as shower chairs, air purifiers or a wigs.

-A lot of electric versions of equipment are labelled as “convenience items”, as a manual version exists and it can be used to do the job.
+A lot of electrical versions of equipment are labelled as “convenience items”, and if a manual version exists, Medicare feels that be used to do the job.

 What’s important here is that Medicare has to save on costs where it can, and electrical devices cost a lot more than their manual versions.

 How to get coverage from Medicare Part B for DME ?

 Coverage from Original Medicare Part B for durable medical equipment for “use in the home” is given only if –